-Overview: The Small Business Ecosystem Partner Grant Program is awarding grants of up to \$250,000 to eligible organizations to create projects, programs, or services that support the small business community as it recovers, stabilizes, and grows from the impacts of COVID-19.
-Eligible recipients must be a government agency, non-profit organization/501(c)3, academic organization, or Chamber of Commerce/501(c)6 that serves the small business community.
-Organizations must be located in Charlotte, have served small businesses for at least two years, and commit to reporting requirements established by the city.
+Overview: In 2022, the ARPA-funded Small Business Ecosystem Partner Grant Program awarded grants of up to \$250,000 to eligible organizations to create projects, programs, or services that support the small business community as it recovered, stabilized, and grew from the impacts of COVID-19.
+Eligible recipients included government agencies, non-profit organizations/501(c)3, academic organizations, and/or Chambers of Commerce/501(c)6 that serve the small business community.
+Organizations were required to be located in Charlotte, have served small businesses for at least two years, and commit to reporting requirements established by the city.

-Successful applicants must demonstrate that grant funds will be used to create projects, programs, or services that serve small businesses impacted by COVID-19.
-Applicants are also required to establish performance measures and, if awarded funding, submit regular performance reports to the city.
+Successful applicants demonstrated that grant funds would be used to create projects, programs, or services that served small businesses impacted by COVID-19.
+Applicants were also required to establish performance measures unique to their respective projects/programs/services and were required to submit regular performance reports to the city.